BCES Vegetation Management

 We also want to protect our line crews, who are often exposed to dangerous situations when called to repair tree-related damage.
 To prevent unsafe conditions, BCES periodically prunes trees to maintain proper clearance for overhead power lines.

 - To maintain reliable service: Our primary job at BCES is to provide reliable electric service to homes and businesses throughout our county.
 When tree branches come in contact with power lines, they can cause power outages or fires.
 This happens most often in windy and stormy conditions, especially in the summer months during storm season.
 Since its inception, our tree-pruning program has drastically reduced the number and duration of outages caused by trees.

 How we prune trees

 BCES will prune or remove trees that are growing into or too close to an overhead power line if they are between two power poles.
 Please note that BCES will not clear vegetation around power lines that run from power poles to homes or grind stumps.

-Currently, BCES crew prune thousands of trees every year.
+Currently, BCES crew prunes thousands of trees every year.
 BCES uses a technique called "directional pruning" to train trees to grow away from overhead lines.
 This technique, recommended by the National Arborist Association, is healthier for trees than "topping" or "rounding" tree growth, limits the need for additional future pruning, and keeps branches a safe distance from power lines

-The amount of pruning varies according to a number of factors, including tree growth rates, location, previous pruning practices and watering method(e.g. irrigation)
+The amount of pruning varies according to a number of factors, including tree growth rates, location, previous pruning practices, and watering method(e.g. irrigation)

 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.